DavidTPate/pendragon/README.md

 > **Glory**: No effect.
 There is no shame, but no special fame, in being a poor knight.

 ### Ordinary
-Ordinary knights are those most often discussed in Pendragon; generally, whenever the word “knight” is used, unmodified by another adjective, it refers to a character of this economic standing.
+Ordinary knights are those most often discussed in Pendragon; generally, whenever the word "knight" is used, unmodified by another adjective, it refers to a character of this economic standing.
 Ordinary knights comprise the majority of chivalry.
 Player knights always begin the game as Ordinary knights in terms of economic quality.